 We had an early dinner at Local No. 90 before our booked show at the Capitol Theatre.
 Located at the fork of Mill Street and Ontario Street, the restaurant is hard to miss if you are driving south into the town.

-This little gem has only opened for about year according to owner Dana Hubbard.
+This little gem has only opened in 2017 according to owner Dana Hubbard.
 When we asked her about the type of cuisine the restaurant serves, she tells us it is different every day!

-Most of the food are locally sourced from nearby farms.
+Most of the food at Local No. 90 Bar + Kitchen are locally sourced from nearby farms.
 Therefore, the menu is determined by the food delivered to them from their sources, then Chef Jonny will work his magic to design the menu for the day.

 For example, 25 ducks were purchased, then Chef Jonny checks and see what other veggies he can become innovative with the duck.
 Ta da, a new dinner is served until all ducks are sold out.